Greeks strike over state TV closure as backlash grows

 The Hellenic Broadcasting Corporation ERT has shed viewers with the rise of commercial television, and its three statewide channels had a combined audience share of only 13 percent.
 Many Greeks regard it as a wasteful source of patronage jobs for political parties.
 But the abruptness with which it was shut - with newscasters cut off in mid-sentence - was a shock.

-Samaras said he would press ahead with plans to reform ERT and relaunch it as a leaner and more efficient organization, dismissing the broadcaster’s defenders as hypocrites who would block needed reforms.
+Samaras said he would press ahead with plans to reform ERT and relaunch it as a leaner and more efficient organisation, dismissing the broadcaster’s defenders as hypocrites who would block needed reforms.

 He boasted that shutting the broadcaster was proof of the political will needed to transform Greece from “a real Jurassic Park, the only place on earth where dinosaurs survived”.